 The Weight of Lies

 Just in time for summer, Emily Carpenter delivers everything needed for the perfect beach read.
-A book within a book, The Weight of Lies is a modern day thriller exploring mysteries from the past interwoven with passages from a horror novel which only enhances the suspense.
+A book within a book, The Weight of Lies delivers a modern day thriller exploring mysteries from the past interwoven with passages from a horror novel which only enhances the suspense.

 Meg Ashley hates, but is beholden to, her mother.
 Frances Ashley is a well-known horror writer whose fame allows her to lead a glamorous, jet setting life.
 Her wealth has given Meg a very comfortable lifestyle as well.
-This fame has also kept Frances from being an attentive or even engaged mother - unless the press is around.
+This fame has also kept Frances from being an attentive or even engaged mother- unless the press is around.
 Meg was left to a life of nannies and prep schools.

 Now twenty-four years old, Meg has not spoken to Frances in three years.
 Not since the biggest blowout of their tumultuous relationship.
 An elegant invitation finds her hiding in Las Vegas though, and Meg is drawn back into her mother’s sphere.
 But it is not Frances’ birthday party that makes her relent.
-Her mother’s agent, Edgar, has been the closest thing to family Meg has ever known and a note on the invitation urging her to come because he is ill - too much for Meg to ignore.
+Her mother’s agent, Edgar, has been the closest thing to family Meg has ever known and a note on the invitation urging her to come because he is ill is too much for Meg to ignore.
 Disappointment awaits, but that is also where the story really begins.

 At the party, Meg is urged by her mother’s assistant, Asa, to write a celebrity child tell-all.
 Full of a new sense of anger, she agrees.
 A straightforward mother-daughter memoir does not seem like enough though.
 Meg also decides to investigate the other, perhaps more important, relationship in her mother’s life- her infamous novel Kitten.
 For years, fans, collectively known as the Kitty Cult, have tried to unlock the secrets surrounding the actual murder on Bonny Island, GA that inspired the book.